Bike Tour Vermont - Champlain Islands, Burlington & Stowe | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Your warm-up spin gives you the opportunity to get used to the bike that will be your stalwart companion for the rest of the week.
-Admire the beauty of Lake Champlain with the Adirondack Mountains across the horizon.
+Your warm-up spin offers the perfect chance to get comfortable with the bike that will be your steadfast companion for the week ahead.
+As you ride, take in the beauty of Lake Champlain, with the Adirondack Mountains rising majestically on the distant horizon.

 Included Meals: Dinner

-This morning’s bike tour takes you along the shore of the lake toward the Champlain Islands.
-The lake views and gentle terrain make for very pleasant cycling.
-Board the Island Line Bike Ferry for a short cruise with your bike.
-This service joins the two sides of “The Cut” between Colchester and South Hero along the recently resurfaced marble causeway and allows you to “ride” uninterrupted from Burlington into the islands.
-You will stop at Snow Farm Winery, Vermont’s first vineyard, for a wine tasting and picnic lunch, before continuing on your ride through the towns of Grand Isle and South Hero toward your next hotel.
+This morning’s bike tour follows the lakeshore toward the Champlain Islands, offering gentle terrain and sweeping lake views that make for a pleasant and scenic ride.
+Board the Island Line Bike Ferry for a short cruise across “The Cut” between Colchester and South Hero.
+This ferry connects the two sides of the recently resurfaced marble causeway, allowing uninterrupted cycling from Burlington into the islands.
+Along the way, stop at Snow Farm Winery for a wine tasting and picnic lunch before continuing through the towns of Grand Isle and South Hero en route to your next hotel.

-Settle in and relax at North Hero House Inn (Shore Acres Inn for June 4 departure only) on North Hero, the second largest of three major Lake Champlain islands.
-Originally granted to Ethan Allen and his Green Mountain Boys, the islands have played a pivotal part in our nation’s history.
-North Hero offers dramatic views of the Green Mountains and the town’s early-19th century architecture adds to its charm.
-The Lake Champlain Island, the Adirondacks, and Green Mountains are the result of North America colliding with the European continental plate millennia ago.
-This evening, enjoy dinner at the inn.
+Settle in and relax at the lakefront North Hero House Inn, located on North Hero—the second largest of the three major Lake Champlain islands.
+Originally granted to Ethan Allen and his Green Mountain Boys, the islands have played a pivotal role in the region’s history.
+North Hero offers dramatic views of the Green Mountains, and the town’s early-19th-century architecture adds to its charm.
+The inn’s acclaimed restaurant, with a focus on fresh, local ingredients, provides the perfect setting for tonight’s included dinner overlooking the water.

 Today's Ride Choices